openSUSE/news-o-o/_posts/2011-03-19-opensuse-weekly-news-issue-167-is-out.markdown

               .NET launcher has some serious issues);

 Looking at everything written on WineHQ about LotRO it seems quite a hard task to get
-        this running, luckily it™s actually the opposite¦ pretty much a quick step, though time consuming due to the size of the game.
-Here™s the procedures:
+        this running, luckily itâ€™s actually the oppositeâ€¦ pretty much a quick step, though time consuming due to the size of the game.
+Hereâ€™s the procedures:

 **Installing wine on openSUSE 11.4**